srl295/txflag/README.md

 ## License

 The design of course belongs to Texas.
-This implementaiton © Steven R. Loomis, and distributed under Apache 2.0 ( see [LICENSE](./LICENSE) )
+This implementation © Steven R. Loomis, and distributed under Apache 2.0 ( see [LICENSE](./LICENSE) )